The British Council Drives Educational Innovation Through Action Research, Benefiting Educators Worldwide

 - The British Council has established itself as a key facilitator of international educational improvement by supporting Action Research as a platform that has delivered tangible progress in schools worldwide.

-This initiative not only provides educators with funding, mentoring, and resources to implement research findings directly in their classrooms but also fosters the exchange of best practices among schools and teaching communities.
-Its impact cascades through local forums and Partner School events, reaching school leaders, teachers, and ultimately students.
-The programme has already resulted in tangible improvements in participating schools and underscores the British Council’s commitment to evidence-based, forward-looking education.
+This initiative not only provides educators with funding, mentoring, and resources to implement research findings directly in their classrooms, but also fosters the exchange of best practices among schools and teaching communities.
+Its impact cascades through local forums and Partner School events, reaching school leaders, teachers, ultimately students and has already resulted in tangible improvements in participating schools.

 The British Council Partner Schools’ Action Research programme supported twelve researchers from nine countries: Pakistan, Egypt, Bangladesh, Nigeria, Ghana, Jordan, Zimbabwe, Peru, and Colombia on projects focused on leadership, continuous professional development (CPD), and technology, addressing shared global challenges in education.

-Leadership was also key: in Pakistan, one of the four projects, empowered female students through academic achievement, extracurricular engagement, leadership roles that challenge gender norms and drive community change.
-Across all projects, inclusive participation, from students to families and school leaders, proved essential to identifying needs and co-creating effective, lasting solutions.
+Leadership was also key: in Pakistan, one of the four projects empowered female students through academic achievement, extracurricular engagement, and leadership roles that challenge gender norms and drive community change.
+Across all projects, inclusive participation from students to families and school leaders proved essential to identifying needs and co-creating effective, lasting solutions.

 The new publication Action Research for Schools: Global Stories of School Improvement presents these findings and practical solutions to help schools worldwide address similar challenges.